concrete5cojp/concrete5-install-shell-scripts/readme.md

 Run the following commands and modify the config from Cloud9

+- Create a new workspace using PHP, Apache, MySQL template.
 - `curl https://raw.githubusercontent.com/katzueno/concrete5-install-shell-scripts/master/install.cloud9.bash > install.cloud9.bash`
 - Copy and paste the following command within Cloud9 command window.
 (Make sure to *return* the `exit;` to exit MySQL)
 ```